 My doctoral research explored how decisions to quit or to continue smoking formed part of local moral worlds which I contrasted with the hegemonic privileging of aspiration, narrowly defined as social and geographical mobility and the denigration of close family ties as atavistic.
 I used this wider framework to show how public policy frames individual health as a moral imperative as part of an individualised project of the self.
 I explored working-class cultural practices poised between resistance through the assertion of moral value, and the experience of shame and loss.

 My teaching experience includes tutoring first and second year medical students on the Medicine in the Community module from 2009 to 2014.
-I have worked on the World Health Organisation (WHO) Nutrition Friendly Schools Initiative (NFSI) and I have also been Head of Grants at County Durham Foundation and an Investigator for the Local Government Ombudsman.
+I have worked on the evaluation of a wellbeing service in County Durham, the World Health Organisation (WHO) Nutrition Friendly Schools Initiative (NFSI) and been Head of Grants at County Durham Foundation and an Investigator for the Local Government Ombudsman.

 Working languages: English, French, Dutch, German (fluent); Italian, Spanish, Portuguese (reading only)

 Geographical areas: post-industrial areas of the global north

 Interviews about my smoking research on BBC Radio Newcastle in March and June 2014.